mwarning/SimpleOctree/README.md

 ## Simple Octree

-A simple and very fast Octree Implementation that supports Nearest Neigbour Search
+A simple and very fast Octree Implementation that supports Nearest Neigbour Search,

+The code is released under the Public Domain.